 Due to its textures sand dunes terrain tends to become blocky if you try to fit unmatching tiles together.
 The 1078s tiles are particularly useful to avoid this effect.
 Also mark that the 1082s tiles marked in green do not provide cover.
 They are nontheless extremely useful tiles if you want to create unbuildable sand (p.e. for ramps).
 All this analoguely applies to the high sand dunes tiles below.

 Ice terrain only provides you with blinding snow tiles for the purpose.
 Players may hate you for it, use at your own risk.

 Terrain: High snow (medium terrain level)

-Yes, there's only that one tile.
+Yes, there is only that one tile.
 Sucks, eh?

 Besides the tiles listed here the dirt tree doodads also provide cover, but they don't come with fully walkable tiles.
 So you are limited to jungle terrain types in this tileset.
-Contrary to the other tileset jungle terrain is rather user friendly because the terrain textures allow you to basically put together these tiles in any oder you like without genrating blockyness.
+Contrary to the other tileset jungle terrain is rather user friendly because the terrain textures allow you to basically put these tiles together in any oder you like without generating blockiness.